btrask/stronglink/SUBSTANCE.md

 			- C error handling is hard but that's because it's trying
 		- Limited options in C (in order of preference)
 			1. Use stack allocation so no cleanup is needed
-			2. Do allocations in a parent function and pass them in
+			2. Use `goto` (best general purpose option)
-			3. Use `goto`
+			3. Do allocations in a parent function and pass them in
 			4. Use separate functions so cleanup stays simple
 			5. Tie many allocations together into a single object
 			6. Combine error handlers after several smaller operations